shliu888/integrated-hacking-toolkit/README.md

 ✓ Crunch
 ✓ Arpspoof ... and more!

 STATUS: Under development.
-Nmap section (under Scanning and Reconnaissance)has been completed, and OSINT section (also under Scanning and Reconnaissance), is due to be completed soon.
+Nmap section (under Scanning and Reconnaissance) has been completed, and OSINT section (also under Scanning and Reconnaissance), is due to be completed soon.

 Feel free to suggest edits by creating a pull request.

 Getting started:

+Tip: Switch to root before downloading this repository to run everything with root privileges

 1. Run install-python.sh to install Python if it's not already installed
 2. Run install-pip.sh to install Pip if it's not already installed
-3. Run install-dependencies.sh to install necessary tools and dependencies (required for most users, but check the code to see if you can skip some steps)
+3. Run install-dependencies.sh to install necessary dependencies (required for most users)
+4. Run install-tools.sh to install necessary tools (Kali Linux users should do this step too, as there are external tools that aren't included with Kali Linux)
-4. Finally, run install.sh with sudo privileges to finalize installation.
+5. Finally, run install.sh with sudo privileges to finalize installation.
-5. Run the toolkit with the command "hackingtoolkit"
+6. Run the toolkit with the command "hackingtoolkit"

 𝗡𝗼𝘁𝗲: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
 In order to run install-python.sh, install-dependencies.sh and install-pip.sh, you must have Debian or a Debian-based distribution (like Ubuntu and Kali Linux).
 Otherwise, you must install necessary dependencies separately.